Undertake Contract Management in the Land-based Industries

 • Poor project planning, such as unrealistic timelines, failure to identify critical path, or inadequate resource scheduling.

 • Misconception: 'Pruning is only for shaping plants.'
-Correction: Pruning also promotes flowering, fruiting, and healthy growth by removing dead or diseased wood, improving air circulation, and stimulating new shoots.
-Timing is critical—prune at the wrong time and you may reduce blooms.
+Correction: Pruning also promotes health by removing dead or diseased wood, improves airflow, and can stimulate flowering or fruiting in many species.

 Frequently Asked Questions